Japan-North Korea Relations

 1. Establishment of the "Headquarters for the Abduction Issue"

-the abductions issue and to promote strategic approaches and comprehensive measures for the resolution of this issue.
+In January 2013, the GoJ established a new "Headquarters for the Abduction Issue" consisting of all Ministers of State, in order to discuss measures to address the abductions issue and to promote strategic approaches and comprehensive measures for the resolution of this issue.
 The Headquarters is led by the Prime Minister serving as the head and the Minister of State for the Abduction Issue, the Chief Cabinet Secretary, and the Foreign Minister serve as the deputies.
 Individual Ministers closely collaborate with mainly the head and deputies and exert themselves to the utmost of their ability in their respective fields of responsibility towards the goal of resolving the abductions issue.

 Moreover, the "Liaison Council of Government and Ruling and Opposition Parties Institutions for Measures against Abduction Issue" has been formed to strengthen bipartisan efforts towards the resolution of the abductions issue.

 Policies and Concrete Measures for Resolving the Abduction Issue

 The abduction of Japanese citizens by North Korea is a grave concern which affects the national sovereignty of Japan and the lives and safety of the Japanese people, and urgently needs to be resolved by the government.
 The government will firmly maintain its basic policy that the normalization of diplomatic relations with North Korea will not occur until the abduction issue is resolved, and will endeavor to have their safety secured and bring them back to Japan immediately, irrespective of whether they are officially identified as abductees.
 The government is committed to continuing its investigation of the truth and demanding the handover of those responsible for the abductions.